AWS Config and AWS Organizations - AWS Organizations

 1. Sign in to the AWS Organizations console.
 You must sign in as an IAM user, assume an IAM role, or sign in as the root user (not recommended) in the organization’s management account.

-3. In the confirmation dialog box, enable Show the option to enable trusted access, enter enable in the box, and then choose Enable trusted access.
+5. In the Enable trusted access for AWS Config dialog box, type enable to confirm it, and then choose Enable trusted access.

 AWS CLI, AWS API